 callTimes, that returns a new function.
 The new function should return the number of times it’s been called.

-russianRoulettethat accepts a number (let us call it
+roulette that accepts a number (let us call it

 n), and returns a function.
 The returned function will take

 n - 1 number of times it is invoked.
 On the very next invocation (the

-trueif the first elements (of each sub-array) being passed into the callback all yield the corresponding second elements (of the
+true if the first elements (of each sub-array) being passed into the callback all yield the corresponding second elements (of the

 function will save a history of the most recent "limit" number of strings passed into the returned function (one per invocation only).
 Every time a string is passed into the function, the function should return that same string with the word 'done' after it (separated by a space).
-However, if the string 'undo' is passed into the function, then the function should delete the last action saved in the history, and return that delted string with the word 'undone' after (separated by a space).
+However, if the string 'undo' is passed into the function, then the function should delete the last action saved in the history, and return that deleted string with the word 'undone' after (separated by a space).
 If 'undo' is passed into the function and the function's history is empty, then the function should return the string 'nothing to undo'.